Auction Guide

 Finance

-On the day of the auction, you will need 10% of the purchase price (subject to a minimum amount), any buyers premium, as well as the auctioneers administration charge.
-These figures can be found in the catalogue.
+On the day of the auction, will need to pay a deposit of 10% of the purchase price (subject to a minimum amount), any buyers premium, as well as the auctioneers administration charge.
+These figures can be found in the catalogue here.

 The remainder of the purchase price and fees will be needed for completion (usually within 28 days of the auction).